mab253/bigdata_spring24/README.md

 - Discuss the course’s material with others in order to understand it better.
 - Help a classmate identify a bug in their code.
 - Incorporate a few lines of code that you find online or elsewhere into your own code, provided that those lines are not solutions to assigned work and that you **cite** the lines’ origins.
-- Turning to the web or elsewhere for instruction beyond the course’s own, for references, and for solutions to technical difficulties, but not for outright solutions to assigned work.
+- Turning to the web or elsewhere for instructionm, for references, and for solutions to technical difficulties, but not for outright solutions to assigned work.
 - Whiteboarding solutions with others using diagrams or pseudocode but not actual code.

 It is **not acceptable** to: